The Democratic Republic of the Congo

 Determining the Cost of Private Health Care

-The private sector is an integral part of the DRC’s health system, but little is known about the cost of private health care delivery.4 This information gap makes it challenging for leaders to make informed decisions about allocating resources within the health system.
-MOMENTUM Private Healthcare Delivery is conducting a study to understand the difference between costs in the private and public sectors, especially the cost of family planning services, in Kinshasa and its surrounding areas.
-This effort will guide publicly funded health programs on whether and how to work with private providers.
+The private sector is an integral part of the DRC’s health system,4 but little is known about the cost of private health care delivery.
+This information gap makes it challenging for leaders to make informed decisions about allocating resources within the health system.
+MOMENTUM Private Healthcare Delivery conducted a study to understand the difference between costs in the private and public sectors, especially the cost of family planning services, in Kinshasa and its surrounding areas.
+The study explored the differences in prices paid for commodities, health staff salaries, supplies and equipment, and other costs related to family planning and maternal health services across public and private sectors.
+The study’s results will help stakeholders in DRC’s public sector make informed decisions about purchasing family planning and maternal health services in the private sector.

-MOMENTUM Integrated Health Resilience: DRC Ministry of Health, United Nations Population Fund (UNFPA), Soins de Santé Primaires en Milieu Rural (SANRU), Better Maternal and Child Health Results Project, Santé Plus, Forcier Consulting
+MOMENTUM Integrated Health Resilience: DRC Ministry of Health, United Nations Population Fund, Soins de Santé Primaires en Milieu Rural (SANRU), DRC Health Systems Strengthening Program/PDSS (Unité de Gestion du Programme de développement du système de santé – Ministère de la santé publique, hygiène et prévention), Santé Plus, Forcier Consulting, Hub for Research, ASRAMES, MTaPs, Breakthrough Action, UNFPA.

 MOMENTUM Private Healthcare Delivery: Avenir Health